>>Click here to read it on Medium (easier on the eyes:) or scroll on down.

 less match my skin.

-After reading through the article, originally penned in 1988, I pondered McIntosh’s list for weeks.
-It was a few years after my trip to Pasadena and I was embarrassed to admit, even to myself, that I hadn’t considered any of these things.
+After reading the article, originally penned in 1988, I pondered McIntosh’s list for weeks.
+It was a few years after my trip to Los Angeles and I was embarrassed to admit, even to myself, that I hadn’t considered any of these things.
 Ever.
+Which is the point.

-The second thing that illuminated my racial privileges was a book and corresponding email discussion with a friend.
+Around the same time I read a book that further illuminated the unacknowledged privileges I enjoyed.
 I don’t recall the name of the book but I remember it was a novel about the friendship between two women; one black and one white.
 It brought up many of the same themes as McIntosh’s article and I suddenly had so many questions.
-Is what I’m reading reflective of the Black experience?
+Is what I’m reading reflective of reality for Black women?
 Is so, what is my role in it?
 What does it all mean?
 What now?

 That email conversation with Janelle was a turning point for me.
-I was suddenly propelled beyond an intellectual assent to a set of beliefs about white privilege and into something much more personal.
+It propelled me beyond an intellectual assent to a set of beliefs about white privilege and into something much more personal.
 Hearing from my friend about her experience at our predominantly white college and growing up in a mostly white town changed everything.
-Now there was an actual person involved and I was deeply pained by her story, particularly to realize that I had been part of her circle of white friends in college and as such had interacted with her from a place of un-seeing insensitivity.
+Now there was an actual person involved and I was deeply pained by her story, particularly to realize that I had been part of her circle of friends in college and had likely interacted with her from a place of un-seeing insensitivity.

 This then brought me to firm standing in stage two of white privilege awareness: anger.
 I was angry about my whiteness, angry about my undue privilege, angry about the wind at my back, angry that I had not noticed, and angry that other people were not yet aware.
 The burden of the invisible backpack, which was supposed to be undetectable, was suddenly brought to bear and I wanted it off.